-- Pillar 1 requires banking institutions to define rules for the computation of minimum capital requirement for credit risk, market risk and operational risk. - Pillar 2 requires banking institutions to implement an Internal Capital Adequacy Assessment Process (ICAAP) for other risks not covered by Pillar 1. - Pillar 3 requires expanded disclosures to allow market participants to understand the risk profiles of the bank.
+- Pillar 1 requires banking institutions to define rules for the computation of minimum capital requirement for credit risk, market risk and operational risk. - Pillar 2 requires banking institutions to implement an Internal Capital Adequacy Assessment Process (ICAAP) for other risks not fully captured and not covered by Pillar 1. - Pillar 3 requires expanded disclosures to allow market participants to understand the risk profiles of the bank.